• Skip to primary navigation

 • Let the sauce thicken before adding the chicken.

-• Make it all ahead of time and reheat. - This isn't my favorite option, but it does work.
-You can completely batter and fry the chicken and make the sauce ahead of time.
+Make it all ahead of time and reheat. - This isn't my favorite option, but it does work.
+You can thoroughly batter and fry the chicken and make the sauce beforehand.

 • I recommend storing the battered chicken and the sauce separately if you do this.

-Keyword gluten free asian food, gluten free battered chicken, gluten free chinese food, gluten free sweet and sour chicken
+Keyword gluten free asian food, gluten free chinese food, gluten free sweet and sour chicken

 Check these out next!